 \subsection{Analysis of LEAPS synthesized video}

 The generalizability of feature visualization methods across multiple architectures is largely neglected with features from only a small subset of models being visualized.
-To evaluate the architecture-agnostic nature of LEAPS and better understand the visual fidelity of the synthesized videos to learned concepts, we investigate the applicability of LEAPS over a range of spatiotemporal convolutional and attention-based models.
+To evaluate the architecture-independent nature of LEAPS and better understand the visual fidelity of the synthesized videos, we investigate the applicability of LEAPS over a range of convolutional and attention-based video models.

 \textbf{Generalizability}.
 The quality of the produced feature visualizations may depend on the architecture used, as models vary in terms of their complexities and feature spaces that they employ.
-We compare our proposed LEAPS visualization method by inverting common video models shown in Figure~\ref{fig:leaps_examples} for a few arbitrary Kinetics classes.
+We compare our proposed LEAPS visualization method by inverting common video models shown in \Cref{fig:leaps_examples} for an arbitrary number of Kinetics classes.
 A common theme that arises for all models is the association of objects with specific actions.
 For example, the feature visualizations for the \textit{throwing ball}, \textit{catching/throwing frisbee}, \textit{eating spaghetti}, and \textit{snatch weight lifting} actions from inverted features of 3D R50, (2+1)D R50, Video Swin-B, and rev-MViT-B respectively, all optimize the video to primarily focus on the objects associated with the specific actions.
 Instead, for actions that are primarily perceived by motions performed, e.g. \textit{running on treadmill} and \textit{dancing ballet}, the actors/performers of the target actions are shown to be more conceptually influential to the model's learned preconscious of an action, with their associated motions and movements captured by the produced visualizations.
 In addition, the visualizations for cases \textit{eating spaghetti}, \textit{blowing out candles}, and \textit{sword fighting} reveal that networks also learn to temporally bound distinct spatiotemporal features of certain actions.
 This is an important ability to be learned by video models as it effectively demonstrates their capacity to filter temporal information alongside the spatial signal.
-Notably, the LEAPS visualizations for both convolutional and attention-based models show that learned features have a good correspondence to their classes across architectures.
+Notably, LEAPS visualizations for both convolutional and attention-based models show that learned features have a good correspondence to their classes across architectures.